its6ueq/oop/README.md

 ## Levels

-Levels are plain text files in that are located in **levels** directory.
-Each level is a two dimensional array with 26 rows and 26 columns.
-Each field in the array should be one of following elements:
+Levels are plain text files in that are located in **levels** directory. \n Each level is a two dimensional array with 26 rows and 26 columns. \n Each field in the array should be one of following elements: \n

 ## Objects